The Crystal Goblet

 “The type which, through any arbitrary warping of design or excess of ‘colour’, gets in the way of the mental picture to be conveyed, is bad type.
 Our subconsciousness is always afraid of blunders (which illogical setting, tight spacing and too-wide unleaded lines can trick us into), of boredom, and of officiousness.
 The running headline that keeps shouting at us, the line that looks like one long word, the capitals jammed together without hair spaces — these mean subconscious squinting and loss of mental focus.”

-The book arrived this morning and we were surprised and more than a little bit delighted to find that it had originally come from Warde’s very own shelves (and if they were the shelves at her Fetter Lane address, then they were only a short walk from our studio here in Clerkenwell).
+The book arrived this morning and I was surprised and more than a little bit delighted to find that it had originally come from Warde’s very own shelves (and if they were the shelves at her Fetter Lane address, then they were only a short walk from my studio here in Clerkenwell).
 Inside the front cover is an elegantly hand-written letter from her, dated July 16 1959; and on the first page a dedication from her to the Ampleforth Press.

 The letter is addressed to Dom Patrick, with ‘Dom’ being an honorific used for some Benedictine and Carthusian monks, so we’d guess that the Ampleforth Press was part of Ampleforth College, which is run by Benedictine monks.
 Presumably Dom Patrick had sent B.W. a copy of one of their publications, and she had sent them back a copy of her own book to say thank-you.

 Fantastic stuff.
-We’re thoroughly looking forward to reading it.
+I’m thoroughly looking forward to reading it.